RobArthan/pp/git-aide-memoire.md

 * To delete an upstream branch:
     `git push origin :fix-3.1w6`

-* To merge changes into current branch.
+* To merge changes into current branch
-In case of conflicts, edit files to resolve conflicts (i.e., change the conflicted files to be as you want them to be), add them and then commit.:
+(In case of conflicts, resolve them by changing the conflicted files to be as you want them to be, add them and then commit.):
     `git merge fix-3.1w6`

 ----